Complete Guide to RED Workflows: Premiere, FCP X and Resolve

 To view and edit the metadata, open the file inspector (⌘4) and click on the info tab.

-If you scroll down to the bottom, you’ll see that you can click modify RED RAW settings to make your adjustments.
+If you scroll down to the bottom, you can click modify RED RAW settings to make your adjustments.

-If you choose a different RED clip in your browser, you’ll notice that the parameters automatically update to reflect the selected clip, without having to reopen the settings window.
+If you choose a different RED clip in your browser, the parameters automatically update to reflect the selected clip.
+You don’t have to reopen the settings window.

 The changes you make in this window will automatically be saved as an external RMD file alongside your media.
 CAUTION: If you’ve previously created an RMD file from another application like Resolve or REDCINE-X Pro, adjusting these settings in FCP X will override it.